 We want to send it to you, along with other pricing insights.

-The Acura RSX is a sport coupe for drivers who want upscale sophistication.
+Acura RSX is a sport coupe for drivers who want performance and sophistication.
 That sophistication extends from the well-appointed cockpit to the superb driving dynamics.

 Honda's powerful twin-cam engines, well-tuned sports suspensions, and four-wheel disc brakes make the RSX an exciting ride.
 Supportive, contoured seats, excellent visibility, and all the conveniences make it a comfortable ride.
-A useable back seat and expandable cargo space make it practical.
-This is a terrific car for the single, upwardly mobile.
+RSX is also practical, with a useable back seat and expandable cargo space accessible through its rear hatch.

 Driving the Acura RSX is a lot of fun.
 The Type-S boasts quick acceleration, crisp, predictable handling, and excellent brakes.
 Steering is very sharp, with no play at center, no slop.
 This car feels controlled and very stable at high speeds.